raohwork/moobk/README.md

 # WARNING

-- The order of command/options/arguments is extremly strict.
-Still searching for a good CLI framework to use (stability/learning curve/license are considered)
 - It does not know source path from snapshot, you have to remember it by yourself.
 Write simple shell script for automation is suggested.
 - Snapshot naming scheme is fixed.
 - It compares snapshots only by their name and timestamp.